+i (iliseri name) am a i Thermber of .

-My address is: (please insert).
+My address is:

-I hereby revoke the appointment of (insert name) as my representative to vote for me at the Association's meeting on (insert date) made by me on the (insert date).
+- ppointment of (insert name) as my representative to vote for me at the g on (insert date) made by me on the (insert date).

-I no longer authorise the person referred to above to represent me at the meeting referred to above.
+I no longer authorise above. the person referred to above to represent me at the meeting referred to

 Your name

 Your signature